Jwonka/BestByManager/README.md

 - View **User-Level Reports** (grouped product activity by each user)

 ## Usage Notes
-🛒 To add products, tap the **Add Product** button or navigate to the **Product Details** screen.
+🛒 To add products, tap **Add Product** or open **Product Details**.
-- Users must fill in the following fields:

-  - Brand

-  - Product name

-  - Weight

-  - Quantity

-  - Expiration date

-  - Barcode
+Required fields include brand, product name, weight, quantity, expiration date, barcode, and category.

+- 🔔 **Early warning reminders**:
+  - Tap the bell icon on the expiration field to enable a 7‑day reminder.
+  - Reminders are scheduled when you save and are cleared if the quantity drops to 0.
-  - Category
+- 🧹 **Discard tracking**:

-  - (Optional) Isle and product image
+  - When discarding expired or damaged items, the app logs a discard note (optional reason) and updates reports with discarded totals.

-🔄 In the **Product Details** screen, users can either:
+- 🔄 **Product Details**:

-- Update an existing product

-- Or add a **new expiration date** for the same product by toggling the switch next to the **Save Product** button
+  - This is where you can update an existing product or add a **new expiration date** using the toggle next to **Save Product**.

 📋 All users can access **Product Reports** from the **Product Search** screen to view product data filtered by:

 - Barcode